-The structure of the wrist creates a tunnel like passage within the wrist joint known as the carpal tunnel.
+The structure of the wrist creates a tunnel-like passage within the wrist joint known as the carpal tunnel.
 The carpal tunnel allows structures such as tendons and nerves to pass through the wrist joint.

 Pain arises when the carpal tunnel narrows and compresses those structures inside the tunnel.
-Narrowing can occur for many reasons such as tendon damage, swelling in the carpal tunnel (common in pregnancy) or overuse of the forearm flexors muscles.
+Narrowing can occur for many reasons such as tendon damage, swelling in the carpal tunnel (common in pregnancy) or overuse of the forearm flexor muscles.
 Occasionally the median nerve may also become compressed causing pain in the wrist or hand.

 What are the symptoms of carpal tunnel syndrome?